$L^2$-theory for the $\overline\partial$-operator on compact complex spaces: Introduction

 \section{Introduction}

-In the 1960s, the $L^2$-theory for the $\dq$-operator has become an important, indispensable part of complex analysis through the fundamental work of H\"ormander on $L^2$-estimates and existence theorems for the $\dq$-operator (see \cite{Hoe1} and \cite{Hoe2}) and the related work of Andreotti and Vesentini (see \cite{AnVe}).\footnote{For the further development, we also recommend \cite{De}.} One should also mention Kohn's solution of the $\dq$-Neumann problem (see \cite{Ko1}, \cite{Ko2} and also \cite{KoNi}), which implies existence and regularity results for the $\dq$-complex, as well (see Chapter III.1 in \cite{FoKo}).
+In the 1960s, the $L^2$-theory for the $\dq$-operator has become an important, indispensable part of complex analysis through the fundamental work of H\"ormander on $L^2$-estimates and existence theorems for the $\dq$-operator (see \cite{Hoe1} and \cite{Hoe2}) and the related work of Andreotti and Vesentini (see \cite{AnVe}).
+One should also mention Kohn's solution of the $\dq$-Neumann problem (see \cite{Ko1}, \cite{Ko2} and also \cite{KoNi}), which implies existence and regularity results for the $\dq$-complex, as well (see Chapter III.1 in \cite{FoKo}).
 But whereas the theory is very well developed on complex manifolds, it has been an open problem ever since to create an appropriate $L^2$-theory for the $\dq$-operator on singular complex spaces.
-We will give a partial answer to that problem in the present paper.\\
+We will give a partial answer to some aspects of that problem in the present paper.

 When we consider the $\dq$-operator on singular complex spaces, the first problem is to define an appropriate Dolbeault complex in the presence of singularities.
 It turns out that it is very fruitful to investigate the $\dq$-operator in the $L^2$-category (simply) on the complex manifold consisting of the regular points of a complex space.
 One reason lies in Goresky and MacPherson's notion of intersection (co-)homology (see \cite{GoMa1, GoMa2}) and the conjecture of Cheeger, Goresky and MacPherson, which states that the $L^2$-deRham cohomology on the regular part of a projective variety $Y$ (with respect to the restriction of the Fubini-Study metric and the exterior derivate in the sense of distributions) is naturally isomorphic to the intersection cohomology of middle perversity $IH^*(Y)$ of $Y$: